maborak/ai-course-generator/README.md

 2. **Generation:**
    Sends the prompt to the selected AI engine (`openai` or `ollama`).
    For Ollama, the model and host can be specified to customize the request.
-   If streaming is enabled with Ollama, the response is printed live as the model generates text.
+   If streaming is enabled, the response is printed live as the model generates text.
 3. **Markdown Output:**
    Saves the generated content as a Markdown file, including a metadata section and an AI-generated overview.
 4. **Conversion:**